 As Yang Tuan, the chief editor of the Blue Book of Philanthropy (2018), says: “In 2018, charity in China struggled to move forward in the face of difficulties, but despite this its foundations have been stabilized and a new scene has appeared.
-From the top-down perspective, 2018 was the year for social organizations to strengthen their governance; from the bottom-up perspective, it was the year for charity to return to its original ethical spirit and leave materialism behind.”
+From a top-down perspective, 2018 was the year for social organizations to strengthen their governance; from a bottom-up perspective, it was the year for charity to return to its original ethical spirit and leave materialism behind.”

 On July 13, 2019, the book launch of the Blue Book of Philanthropy (2019) and the Chengdu Public Charity Forum were held jointly in Chengdu, Sichuan.
 Nearly 80 people from the charity sector, academia, enterprises, media and the government took part in the event.
-Guided by the Center for Social Policy Studies of the Chinese Academy of Social Sciences and the Social Sciences Academic Press (China), the forum was co-sponsored by the China Lingshan Council for the Promotion of Philanthropy and the Chengdu Charity Federation, and hosted by the Sichuan Red Cross Foundation Waiting for Smile Fund and the Yibin Cheilopalatognathus Charity Hospital (Yibin Stomatological Hospital), and co-organized by Chengdu Science and Technology Journalism Society.
+Guided by the Center for Social Policy Studies of the Chinese Academy of Social Sciences and the Social Sciences Academic Press (China), the forum was co-sponsored by the China Lingshan Council for the Promotion of Philanthropy and the Chengdu Charity Federation, hosted by the Sichuan Red Cross Foundation Waiting for Smile Fund and the Yibin Cheilopalatognathus Charity Hospital (Yibin Stomatological Hospital), and co-organized by Chengdu Science and Technology Journalism Society.

 Taking Stock of the Big Data and Development Trends of Chinese Charity in 2018